2009 Sylvania 300: Post-race

 Martin appeared in victory lane to celebrate his fifth win of the season, in front of 101,000 who attended the race.
 Martin also earned $232,750 in race winnings.
 Martin was delighted with his victory: "Alan [Gustafson] won the race, Alan's the man.
 This is a dream come true. ...
 We still have the lotto at Talladega [Nov.
 1], and [I] think we'll run OK at Martinsville.
 We finished [seventh] in the spring, but I don't run good there – but this is my hardest place.
 It's a tough place."
 Martin also argued that his driving did not cause the final caution: "Once you got the lead, you need to make sure you don't drive it in there and turn it sideways (and) slide it up the racetrack.
 I mean, how stupid would I look then?"
-Hamlin commented that he was at an disadvantage when restarting on the outside lane but that finishing second made him "pretty proud".
+Hamlin commented that he was at a disadvantage when restarting on the outside lane but that finishing second made him "pretty proud".
 Montoya was somewhat frustrated with the result, saying: "Martin just screwed me – he just stopped the car on the apex, right on the bottom, and I had nowhere to go," Montoya said.
 "I could have pushed him out of the way ... but I respect him a lot."

 Drivers expressed their concerns over the finish of the race.
 Gordon said that he was not told that a caution was deployed, "I saw the caution out of the corner of my eye.
 I said, 'I never heard the caution' and [my spotter] said, 'That's because it didn't come out until just now,' and I was surprised by that."
 Johnson felt that the caution should have been brought out earlier.
 He said that he did not know whose fault it was but suggested that a caution alert system with a small yellow light illuminating inside the car when a caution is deployed similar to that in Formula One be implemented to avoid such situations in the future.
 Martin commented that Hamlin and Montoya who were behind him did not appear to be aware of the situation, adding, "I was under the impression that when a caution [was] called, the race was over.
 I don't think the guys [who] gave up the race behind me quit, so it caused a little bit of chaos."
 NASCAR spokesperson Ramsey R. Poston stated that NASCAR waited as long as possible to allow for the race to end until the caution was deployed.
 Robin Pemberton, NASCAR's vice-president of competition, said that the organization disliked concluding events under caution and that they waited for as long as possible to avoid affecting the race's result.